GLRT Detector

 Dependencies

-To use this port, select the Output detection statistics and threshold parameters check box.
+To use this port, check the box for the Output detection statistics and threshold parameter.

 Data types |